andrewwise/unfamiliarplaces.net/_drafts/japan.md

 ## Accommodation

 APA Hotels are a good convenient chain hotel.
-The rooms are small but clean and functional.
+The rooms are small but clean, functional and cheap.